robert-dumitru/ganymede/README.md

 # IPYNB Converter Bot

-This repository contains the code for the ipynb Converter Bot, a telegram bot that converts Jupyter Notebooks to PDF.
+This repository contains the code for the IPYNB Converter Bot, a telegram bot that converts jupyter notebooks to PDF.
 The bot is currently available at this link: [https://t.me/ipynb_converter_bot](https://t.me/ipynb_converter_bot)

-Compared to other methods of converting Jupyter notebooks online, this bot can render latex formulas in Markdown cells even when nbconvert's latex renderer fails via pyppeteer.
+Compared to other methods of converting jupyter notebooks online, this bot can render latex formulas in markdown cells even when nbconvert's latex renderer fails via pyppeteer.

 ## Usage

-Just send the bot a Jupyter notebook file and it will convert it to PDF and send it back to you.
+Just send the bot a Jupyter notebook file/zip and it will send you a rendered PDF back.
 For the full list of commands, see the `\help` command in the bot.

 ## Installation